<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 Situation (S): I was a new member of the front-of-house team at a Steakhouse restaurant in Atlantic City.
 My primary responsibilities were as a server and buster, and two weeks into the job, I was presented with a daunting task.

-Task (T): One of my colleagues had to miss work and I was asked to cover their shift.
+Task (T): One of my colleagues had to miss work, and I was asked to cover their shift.
 We were extremely short-handed that day, and the manager asked if I had the confidence to take over her role as a cashier.
 Being a fast-casual steakhouse, ordering and cashiering was undoubtedly complicated.
+This situation required quick competency acquisition and a decisive course of action.
 You had to ensure the doneness of each order was entered correctly, and failure to do so could cause the restaurant to incur unnecessary complaints and even wastage should they request for the steak to be redone.

-Action (A): I was placed under immense pressure to familiarize myself with the cash register, and there were no other seniors or experienced team members on the team to guide me throughout service.
-Thankfully, I found a manual of the register and I jotted down the steps that were required on a small post-it and stuck it by the register.
-While I was not nearly as efficient as some of my co-workers were at cashiering, I found that it was a great opportunity to demonstrate some of my interpersonal skills.
-I would crack jokes with the customer while taking orders and constantly sought their kind understanding if it took a while longer.
-Sometimes, I would even make tiny digs at my own speed, saying “How hard could cashiering be right?
+Action (A): I was placed under immense pressure to familiarize myself with the cash register, and there were no other seniors or experienced team members on the team to guide me throughout the service.
+This demanded quick competency acquisition and a course of action planning on my part.
+Thankfully, I found a manual for the register and I jotted down the steps that were required on a small post-it and stuck it to the register.
+While I was not nearly as efficient as some of my co-workers were at cashiering, I found that it was a great opportunity to demonstrate some of my specific situation handling skills.
+I would crack jokes with the customer while taking orders and constantly seek their kind understanding if it took a while longer.
+Sometimes, I would even make tiny digs at my speed, saying “How hard could cashiering be right?
 It’s just a couple of buttons.
 Jeez, I never understood what took Jasmine so long in the past.
 Now I know.”

-Results (R): To my surprise, most of the customers did not seem to notice or even mind the slightly longer ordering time.
-I realized that people often feel impatient when disengaged, and my small talk and banter actually positively impacted their dining experience.
+Results (R): To my surprise, most of the customers did not seem to notice or even mind the slightly longer ordering time, demonstrating the importance of maintaining customer satisfaction even under pressure.
+I realized that people often feel impatient when disengaged, and my small talk and banter positively impacted their dining experience.
 While it may have been a small accomplishment to many, I felt extremely rewarded by the end of that shift.
-Apart from learning a new skill set, I think my main takeaway was how important it is to always be personable and relatable.
-Customer service isn’t just about speed.
+Apart from learning a new skill set, I think my main takeaway was how important it is to always provide great customer service.
+The customer service job isn’t just about speed.
 It’s also about the subtle acts of eye contact, smiles, and the occasional injection of humor.

 STAR interview method sample questions